Aspie96/blog/content/posts/free-speech.md

 The protection of freedom of speech in Italy extends beyond limitations on government censorship.
 The Workers' Statute grants workers the [right](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art1) to express their thoughts in the workplace and [forbids](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1970-05-20;300~art8) employers from investigating their opinions on political, religious or social topics.

-## Social-media censorship
+## Social media censorship

 Governments aren't the only ones taking actions to prevent public communications, thereby engaging in censorship.

-Social-media platforms are used by many as one of the primary tools for public self-expression.
+Social media platforms are used by many as one of the primary tools for public self-expression.
 The companies running them, however, can remove anything they wish and even ban accounts altogether.
 This gives them a lot of power to influence public discourse.

 Content-neutral free-speech platforms that only remove that which would otherwise threaten their functionality, utility or existence (such as spam and illegal material) do exist.
 Censorship-resistant options based on [free and open source]({{< ref "free-software" >}}) software and decentralized communication protocols are also available.